Indexicality: In philosophy of mind and metaphysics

 The concept of indexicality has also been applied to the anthropic principle, also known as the observation selection effect.
 In the book Anthropic Bias, Nick Bostrom investigates how to reason when one suspects that evidence is biased by "observation selection effects", in other words, when the evidence presented has been pre-filtered by the condition that there was some appropriately positioned observer to "receive" the evidence.
 This conundrum is sometimes called "self-locating beliefs", or "indexical information".

 The book first discusses the fine-tuned universe hypothesis and its possible explanations, notably considering the possibility of a multiverse.
 Bostrom argues against the self-indication assumption (SIA), a term he uses to characterize some existing views, and introduces the self-sampling assumption (SSA).
 He later refines SSA into the strong self-sampling assumption (SSSA), which uses observer-moments instead of observers to address certain paradoxes in anthropic reasoning.

+David Lewis proposed a thought experiment in which there are two omniscient gods.
+The gods each live in different possible worlds, and know all propositional facts about their particular world.
+One god lives on top of the tallest mountain and throws manna, while the other lives on top of the coldest mountain and throws thunderbolts.
+Lewis argued that the gods would still be ignorant about which particular god they are, and that if they lack knowledge but not propositional knowledge, this implies the existence of non-propositional facts.
+Each world is "centered" around an individual in a way that is indexical rather than propositional.